JeremieAgee/simple-backend/README.md

 ### Tech Stack
 The tecnologies used:
 -Javascript
-Libraries used:
+Dependicies:
 -Node.js
 -Express.js
+-Cors.js

- ### Run
+ ### To Run

+1: Install dependicies
- To run test server, in terminal run "node index.js".
+2: In terminal run "node index.js".
 The server will run on 'https://localehost:3000'